Energy usage goes up in the summer.

 - Seal windows and doors to prevent outside warm air from leaking in.

 - Install energy-efficient lights.
-Consider switching to LED bulbs as they consume 75% less energy than incandescent ones.
+Consider switching to LED bulbs as they lower energy usage by 75% compared to incandescent ones.
 Also remember that only 15% of electricity consumed by incandescent lights results in illumination.
 The rest is given off as heat.